rkyzk/ecopost/README.md

 Test No.| Test condition | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |
 |50|Leave the text box empty| delete the prepopulated comment | click on 'Submit' | A message says "Please fill out this field"|  A message says "Please fill out this field"| pass|2023/4/30|
-* As for testing the flash message in case a space is enetered in the field, please refer to the automated test no.

 **Testing "My Page"**
 As preparation for tests no. 53-62,